FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 are necessarily vague, as their fundamental meaning is to act as coefficients in formulas for Controller Output, which are not defined yet.

-The discussions in this section relate the attributes to concepts mentioned in Section [Overview of RFC 2544 Problems](#overview-of-rfc-2544-problems), but even these discussion paragraphs are short, informal, and mostly referencing later sections, where the impact on search results is discussed after introducing
+The discussions in this section relate the attributes to concepts mentioned in [Overview of RFC 2544 Problems](#overview-of-rfc-2544-problems), but even these discussion paragraphs are short, informal, and mostly referencing later sections, where the impact on search results is discussed after introducing